 Know your market

 This does not necessarily mean describe the community you are in – it means consider the demographic you want to cater to.
 Phoenix 4th of July happens to have a substantial Masters demographic and a growing Junior program: their creative solution?
 An inter-generational Strictly: partners must have 20 years in age difference.
-City of Angels has an air of grounded classiness that reflected the personality of its event directors, Brandi Guild and Ronnie Debenedetta, in aspects such as decor, dress-to-impress Saturday night, and the crystal champagne flute trophies.
+City of Angels had an air of grounded classiness that reflected the personality of its founding event directors, Brandi Guild and Ronnie Debenedetta, in aspects such as decor, dress-to-impress Saturday night, and the crystal champagne flute trophies.
 The After Party aims to serve the competitors and staff who are ready for a stress-relief/blow-off-steam weekend after the intensity of the US Open, so their atmosphere is unapologetically casual and spring-break-ish.
 ProAms are very prevalent on the east coast, but there’s less demand for it on the west coast, so events don’t need to offer the division.
 It’s futile to try to be all things to all dancers- you’ll dilute the experience.

 Make your event memorable: